Kinto/kinto/docs/core/permission.rst

 See more details about available customization in the :ref:`viewset section <viewset>`.

-A custom RootFactory and AuthorizationPolicy should implement the permission checking `using Pyramid mecanisms <http://docs.pylonsproject.org/projects/pyramid/en/latest/tutorials/wiki2/authorization.html>`_.
+A custom RootFactory and AuthorizationPolicy should implement the permission checking `using Pyramid mechanisms <http://docs.pylonsproject.org/projects/pyramid/en/latest/tutorials/wiki2/authorization.html>`_.

 For example, a simplistic example with the previous resource viewset: